 In today’s world, companies use a variety of different methods and platforms to attract applicants to join their team.
-But there is one platform, that is more prevalent than all others and that is the company career site.
+But there is one platform that is more prevalent than all others and that is the company career site.
 Research indicates that roughly 77% of all job applicants will look at a company career page, whether that is to apply for a role, or simply as research before deciding to apply or attending an interview.
 Despite this, very few firms invest much in their corporate career page and this greatly harms candidate experience.

 Keep it simple

 If you want to improve candidate experience and engagement, the first thing that needs to be done is to simplify the design of most career pages.
-I have seen so many websites, where it is so easy to get lost.
-The design needs to user friendly and easy to navigate, with every clearly laid out with simple easy to understand language and relevant information.
+I have seen so many websites where it is so easy to get lost.
+The design needs to user friendly and easy to navigate, with everything clearly laid out with simple easy to understand language and relevant information.
 At a quick glance, any potential job applicant should be able to understand where to find the available jobs, what the company culture is like and why they should want to work for the firm.
 That is pretty much it.

 Stop speaking at the Audience

 The tone of the language used must also change.
 Nearly every career site talks at the potential applicant, rather than trying to engage the applicant.
 I guarantee that 99.9% of your potential job applicants do not care that in 1935 you invented something new or that in 1962 there was a change in ownership, or want a long list of all 353 different products you sell.
 They want to know what job they could do, why doing that job will benefit them and what their colleagues and environment would be like.
 There is no need for a company brochure outlining every single aspect of the organisation because the truth is your own employees don’t care what some of the other teams are doing.
 So, your potential applicants definitely don’t care.
 Instead, focus on providing employees with an engaging purpose and reason for them to want to join that benefits them.

 Show real employee journeys